kamelne/teslausb_OneDrive/README.md

 ## Intro

-Raspberry Pi and other [SBCs](## "Single Board Computers") can emulate a USB drive, so can act as a drive for your Tesla to write dashcam footage to.
-Because the SBC has full access to the emulated drive, it can:
+Using marcone/teslausb and barjohn/MarconeTeslausb I was able configure a Raspberry Pi Zero2 W so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
+And sync to a Microsoft OneDrive folder using rclon:

 - automatically copy the recordings to an archive server when you get home
 - hold both dashcam recordings and music files